Parliament of Canada Act

 The Parliament of Canada was defined in the 1867 Constitution Act forming Canada.
 The rules were defined as following the Parliament of Great Britain and Ireland.
 The rules were to be updated from time to time by the Parliament of Canada, but not exceeding the Parliament of Great Britain and Ireland:

-In 1875, Parliament passed the first Parliament of Canada Act, the second update to Parliament's rules, the first being "An Act to provide for oaths to witnesses being administered in certain cases for the purposes of either House of Parliament".
-That Act was assented to in 1868.
-Witnessed called under oath could be prosecuted for perjury.
-The oath section is now part of the current Parliament of Canada Act.

-The Act has been regularly updated and continues to be updated.
-It was updated in January 2019.

 Sections

 Part I - Senate and House of Commons

 Parliament will continue upon the death of the Monarch, but this does not impinge on the right of the Crown to prorogue or dissolve Parliament.
 Parliament members shall have the same privileges as those of the House of Commons of Great Britain and Ireland at the time of Confederation.

 Part II - Senate

 In this section, rules specific to the Senate and its operation are set out.